MarkRoss470/rust-os/README.md

 If you are using vscode, the config files in `.vscode` set up a launch config to debug the kernel, but this requires the "Native Debug" extension for vscode.

+I have only tested building the kernel on linux.
+Building the kernel also needs some commands to be present on the host system, such as `gcc`, `objcopy`, and some other utilities.
+The kernel runner and tester also require `qemu-system-x86_64`.

 ## Features

 The OS currently has very few user-facing features, as I am working on hardware support (e.g. PCI, USB) before things like processes and syscalls.